foo123/FILTER.js/readme.md

 Convolution matrices usually have odd dimensions (3x3, 5x5, 7x7, 9x9, etc..)
 This is related to the fact that the matrix must define a unique center element (ie. current pixel)  which only odd dimensions allow.

-The class has many pre-defined filters to use.
+The class has various pre-defined filters to use.

 * _lowPass/boxBlur()_  Generic (box) lowpass filter (ie. box blur)
 * _highPass()_ Generic high pass filter (derived from the associated low pass filter)